alicanyildirim/socket-programming/README.md

     4. sent the pack to the Server.                     * if not send ACK0
     5. start timer, wait for ACK
     7. if ACK0, retransmit, else move to the next.

+    After working on it for a while I couldn't wrap my head around it, because it became complex for me.
+    What I did was to implement udp incrementally like in the slides and the video I reffered to.

+    I should also note that the transmission times include the timeout value since it is also a part of the communication.